insanitybit/Cricket/README.md

 # Cricket
-Cricket is a project to act as a distributed harness for AFL, managing it across a network.
+Cricket is a project to act as a distributed fuzzing harness, managing them across a network.
+Currently AFL (http://lcamtuf.coredump.cx/afl/) is supported.

+AFL is wrapped in a Fuzzer trait, so any other fuzzer that implements the trait will be compatible, allowing for different types of fuzzing to occur.

+Cricket supports complex, graph-based, network structures.
+This allows for simple programmatic manipulation of the network structure.

 # Status
-The interface for Fuzzer and FuzzerView is complete, though there will likely be a Harness struct that acts as an HTTP interface to the Fuzzer.

-The Master is able to:
-* Save, load network configurations
+Current:
-* Create a Network representation
+* Can load, save Network configurations.
-* Get stats on individual FuzzViews
+* Can command AFLFuzzer instances to send/receive fuzzer_stats, queue data
+* Can launch AFLFuzzer instances with custom arguments - more ergonomic support to come later.

 In Progress:
-* Controlling data flow through FuzzerView and Network structs
+* Automating data flow through FuzzerView and Network structs
-* Proper fitness function for AFLView
+* Proper fitness function for AFLView and Network structs
 * Harness to wrap the REST API in 'worker' into a trait
+* Score trait to assist in more complex fitness functions

 Future:
 * Reproduction capabilities for Network and FuzzerView